Flower7C3/wp-html-compression/readme.txt

 = How do I compress the contents of &lt;script&gt; tags? =

 Until a settings page is created, you'll have to edit the file from the "Plugins" menu in the WordPress admin.
-Set `$compress_js` on line `21` of *libs/html-minify.php* to `true`.
+Set `$compress_js` on line `21` of *libs/html-minify.php* to `true`. **This is not recommended** as this plugin is not yet ready to compression inline scripts.

 = Are you or have you thought of using HTML Tidy? =